quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The initial path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.
-For 1-RTT packets the path ID is the sequence number of the Destination Connection ID present in the packet header, as defined in {{Section 5.1.1 of RFC9000}}, or also 0 if the Connection ID is zero-length.
+For 1-RTT packets the path ID is the sequence number of the Destination Connection ID present in the packet header, as defined in {{Section 5.1.1 of QUIC-TRANSPORT}}, or also 0 if the Connection ID is zero-length.

 If non-zero-length Connection IDs are used, an endpoint MUST use different Connection IDs on different paths.
 Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
 In such case, the receiver reacts as specified in
-{{Section 9.3 of RFC9000}}.
+{{Section 9.3 of QUIC-TRANSPORT}}.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
 The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry path identifiers.
 If for any reason ACK frames are